Policy Coordinator, New York

 - Educating and lobbying elected officials and staff on legislation and policy issues

-- Monitoring implementation of relevant new laws and policies, such as New York’s new medical marijuana law, and, where necessary, coordinating implementation activities with stakeholders
+- Monitoring implementation of relevant new laws and policies and, where necessary, coordinating implementation activities with stakeholders

 - Closely collaborating with State Partners, including grassroots community organizing groups, to advance reform campaigns and broader movement-building objectives